ApiLogicServer/Docs/docs/Architecture-Internals-BLT.md

 ## Windows Issues

-I was able to build in Windows (12/27/2024), with the following non-trivial provisos.
+I was able to build in Windows (12/27/2024), with the following issues.

 ### Path Length